 - 3. Enter server's unique name. - 4.
 Select Blocked option to disable access to server after it's created. - 5.
 Select ICA from the Protocol drop-down list. - 6.
 Enter optional description, which will help identifying this server object. - 7.
 In the Permissions section, add users allowed to manage this object. - 8.
 In the Destination host section, enter server's IP address and port number. - 9.
-From the $Bind\ address$ drop-down list, select Wheel Fudo PAM IP address used for communicating with this server.
+From the Bind address drop-down list, select Wheel Fudo PAM IP address used for communicating with this server.

-Note: The Bind address drop-down list elements are IP address defined in the Network configuration menu.
-Refer to Network interfaces configuration for more information on managing physical interfaces.

-- 10. Select the Use TLS options to connect to monitored server over TLS. - 11.
+- The Bind address drop-down list elements are IP address defined in the Network configuration menu (Network interfaces configuration) or labeled IP addresses (Labeled IP addresses). - In case of cluster configuration, select a labeled IP address from the Bind address drop-down list and make sure that other nodes have IP addresses assigned to this label.
+For more information refer to the Labeled IP addresses topic. - 10.
+Select the Use TLS options to connect to monitored server over TLS. - 11.
 Select the Enable SSLv2 support to support SSL v2 encrypted connections. - 12.
 Select the Enable SSLv3 support to support SSL v3 encrypted connections. - 13.
 Click the certificate download icon to fetch server's certificate, or the certificate upload icon to upload a certificate. - 14.
 Click Save.